-For thine is:
+For thine is:-

-- 1. Thine is the kingdom says, the right to rule and reign throughout the universe is God's. - 2.
-Thine is the power says, God alone has power to create, sustain perfect government, change men so that they can escape death and live forever within a perfect government. - 3.
-Thine is the glory says that God alone deserves all the honor and praise and glory.
+- 1. Thine is the kingdom means, the right to rule and reign throughout the universe is God's. - 2.
+Thine is the power means, God alone has power to create, sustain perfect government, - Thine is the glory means that God alone deserves all the honor and praise and glory.
 For He is all in all.

 The one subject that is to dominate prayer is praising God.
-The fact that The Lord's Prayer begins with praise and adoration (Our Father... and ends with praise and commitment (For thine is (The kingdom, power, glory forever)), will show in our hearts.
+The fact that The Lord's Prayer begins with praise and adoration (